Trends in College Spending (TCS) Online FAQs

 Can I export the results from my data analyses?

 Your data results can either be exported to a .PDF or and Excel file.
-At the top of the results page, select your preferred export format from the drop down box, then click on “Export”.
+At the top of the report results page, select your preferred export format.